nus-cs2103-AY2021S1/tp/docs/UserGuide.md

-`listTG` | Lists all tutorial groups in the Tutorial Group view | TUTORIAL GROUP `viewStudent INDEX` | Shows the student list of a target tutorial group | TUTORIAL GROUP `listStudent` | Lists all students in the Student view | STUDENT `viewAttendance INDEX` | Shows the attendance for Target student | STUDENT `prevView` | Returns to the previous view | ANY
+`listTG` | Lists all tutorial groups in the Tutorial Group view | TUTORIAL GROUP `viewStudent INDEX` | Shows the student list of a target tutorial group | TUTORIAL GROUP `listStudent` | Lists all students in the Student view | STUDENT `prevView` | Returns to the previous view | ANY